ic-projects/wether/install.md

 ### Metamask
 Get the Google Chrome 'Metamask' Extension, use the strong Password123456789 after accepting the terms&conditions.
-We'll use the RPC http://localhost:8545 but more on this after running the different servers.
+We'll use the private network to manage the Smart Contracts.

 ## Running